9413d5ff2a0b4f237a264010b65350e7/TAG/MCMBCI/pastoral_anniversary.md

 Annie Jacobsen can testify to all but the last bit, she was welcomed and made comfortable.
 Annie cannot say that my church family welcomed her back or wanted to see her again because she interrupted services and massacred everyone that Sunday.

 The company-church she installed that is now illegally occupying our property does not share any of our doctrine.
-While they believe they should welcome everyone (especially those who knew our church), they believe they must kill everyone isn’t an employees and contractor of the CIA.
+While they believe they should welcome everyone (especially those who knew our church), they believe they must kill everyone that isn’t an employee or contractor of the CIA.
 They are putting these beliefs into practice too.

 That is not a difference in doctrine, which would mean a new denomination.
 That’s a whole new religion.